Buying real estate in Ireland?

 What is the property transfer tax rate in Ireland in 2026?

-There are no extra transfer taxes specifically for foreigners buying property in Ireland, so you pay the same Stamp Duty rates as Irish residents, though you may face additional administrative friction such as stricter anti-money laundering checks from banks and solicitors.
+There is generally no extra transfer tax or surcharge for foreign buyers in Ireland, which means you pay the same Stamp Duty rates whether you are Irish or from abroad, though you may face additional anti-money-laundering verification steps.

 Are there tax exemptions or reduced rates for first-time buyers in Ireland?

-There is a meaningful tax difference between new-build and resale properties in Ireland because new builds often include VAT in the price, which means your Stamp Duty is calculated on the lower VAT-exclusive amount, potentially saving you money compared to buying a resale home at the same total price.
+There is a meaningful tax difference between new-build and resale properties in Ireland because new builds can include VAT in the price (at 13.5% or the reduced 9% for qualifying apartments under Budget 2026), and Stamp Duty is then calculated on the lower, VAT-exclusive figure.

-To qualify for Help to Buy, first-time buyers in Ireland must purchase or self-build a new property as their principal residence, take out a mortgage of at least 70% of the purchase price, and meet income and property value limits set by Revenue.
+To qualify for Help to Buy in Ireland, first-time buyers must purchase or self-build a new property as their primary residence, must be tax-compliant, and must take out a mortgage of at least 70% of the purchase price.

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Ireland versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you’re planning to invest there.